Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Data

-The impact of carbon enhancement on the BP/RP spectra (Fig.~\ref{fig:spec}) is very dependent on the stellar parameters and reddening.
-The metal-rich spectra (with [Fe/H]=0.0), have the largest difference between the carbon-enhanced and carbon-normal stars.
-This is likely because they have the largest [C/H], with [C/H]=+1.0 and [C/H]=+0.5 compared to the metal-poor spectra ([Fe/H]=--2.0) with [C/H]=--1.0 and [C/H]=--1.5.
-Generally, when [C/H] is larger, the relative impact of carbon molecules on stellar spectra for the same $\Delta$[C/H] is larger.
-Compared to the the standard metal-poor giant (dark blue; \teff=4500 K), the hotter star (light blue; \teff=5500 K), is generally more impacted by the carbon enhancement at bluer wavelengths.
-This is likely a consequence of the overall higher flux at bluer wavelengths due to the hotter star's bluer blackbody peak.
-As the spectra are not continuum normalized, but merely normalized by the maximum flux, the blackbody continuum does impact the relative effect of carbon enhancement on the spectra.
-Furthermore, reddening greatly reduces the flux, and therefore the strength of the carbon-enhancement signal in the BP spectra.
-Fortunately, there are carbon molecules (e.g., CN bands at $\approx$ 7000--10500 \AA) that impact the RP spectra so we are still able to detect reddened carbon-enhanced stars.
-These four combinations of stellar parameters and reddening values has lead to significantly different results for the impact of carbon enhancement on the BP/RP spectra.
-As we hope to be able to detect carbon-enhanced stars across a wide range of stellar parameters and reddenings, we require a complex model that can adapt to the different signals of carbon enhancement.
-To balance complexity with interpretability, we choose XGBoost as our algorithm for detecting carbon-enhanced stars.
+The impact of carbon enhancement on the BP/RP spectra (Fig.~\ref{fig:spec}) is very dependent on the \teff\ and reddening.
+Compared to the standard metal-poor giant (\teff\ =4500\,K), the hottest star (\teff\ = 6500\,K) has a significantly weaker signal.
+This is likely a consequence of the dissociation of carbon molecules in the atmospheres of hotter stars (\teff > 6000\,K).
+This is consistent with results from \citet{Witten2022}, which found that the \teff\ must be $<$ 6000\,K in order to achieve precision on the carbon abundance of $<$ +0.5 for stars with [Fe/H] = --2.0 with \gaia\ BP/RP spectra.
+Furthermore, reddening greatly reduces the flux, and therefore the strength of the carbon-enhancement signal in the bluest wavelengths.
+Fortunately, there are carbon molecules (e.g., CN bands at $\approx$ 7000--10500\,{\AA}) that impact the RP spectra, so we are still able to detect reddened carbon-enhanced stars.
+These four combinations of \teff\ and reddening values lead to significantly different results for the impact of carbon enhancement on the BP/RP spectra.
+As we hope to be able to detect carbon-enhanced stars across a wide range of stellar parameters and reddening, we require a complex model that can adapt to the different signals of carbon enhancement.
+To balance complexity with interpretability, we select \texttt{XGBoost} as our algorithm for detecting carbon-enhanced stars.